ArtifactDB/gypsum-worker/README.md

 ### File organization

+**gypsum** organizes its files in a hierarchy of projects, assets (nested in each project), and versions (nested in each asset).
-Each project may have multiple assets, and each asset may have multiple versions.
+That is, each project may have multiple assets, and each asset may have multiple versions.
 All user-supplied files are associated with a particular project-asset-version combination.
 This hierarchy is motivated by usage scenarios in Bioconductor packages;
 each project corresponds to a single package, but different parts of the package may require different data assets, each of which may update at different frequencies.